atx-crypto-club/txwtf/README.md

     TXWTF_API_JWT_SECRET=...
     TXWTF_API_JWT_ALGO=HS256

 By default, the `TXWTF_API_JWT_ALGO` is set internally to `HS256`.
 If the secret isn't set in `TXWTF_API_JWT_SECRET` then `txwtf.core.gen_secret` is used to generate a secret.
-The equivalent on the command line is:
+The equivalent on the command line via the production environment is:

     $ export TXWTF_API_JWT_SECRET=`txwtf gen-secret`

-A good value for the secret key based on a random sha256 hash can be generated with the `txwtf gen-secret` command that you can run from the production environment.
-Remember that every time you use a new secret, all previously generated tokens are invalid.
+A good value for the secret key based on a random sha256 hash can be generated any time with the `txwtf gen-secret` command.
+Remember that every time you use a new secret, all previously generated tokens become invalid.